External hallucination

 Geometry-based vs Solid

-Hallucinations can be comprised of condensed psychedelic geometry or they can appear to be made from realistic and/or lifelike materials.
+Hallucinations can be comprised of condensed geometry or they can appear to be made from realistic and/or lifelike materials.
 This is usually dependent upon the type of substance consumed.

 Related Reports